 - When they are easy to measure and communicate to employees.

 Good luck.
-Below are some links to common airline and airport key performance indicators.
-These are used to compare to your airline or airport's KPIs.
+Below are some links to all key performance indicators resources.
+These resources are useful to compare your KPIs and to educate team members on KPIs.